Planning Your Vacation

 PACKING BAGS AND PURSES

 My husband likes to take a money clip.
 If you use your daily wallet, just be sure to take out anything you won't need on your trip.
 Unfortunately, wallets can get lost or stolen.
 Sometimes my husband has me keep his money clip in my cross-body bag if we are in a very populated, touristy area and I have one hand on my bag at all times.
 I like that it is adjustable so I can wear it on one side or across the body.
+Men, keep your wallet in your front pocket.

 CARRY ON BAGS: My husband works for the airport.
 This means we get to fly standby for free, but it also means we may or may not get on.
 For this reason, we prefer to only take carry-on bags.
 We've gotten pretty good at packing for trips and knowing what we can and can't take on the plane.
-And if you are staying at an Airbnb that has a washer and dryer, it's very easy to pack less clothes.
+If you are staying at an Airbnb that has a washer and dryer, it's very easy to pack less clothes.
 You can even pack powdered detergent if you need to, but I've found most places already have it or you can buy a small pack at the local grocery store.

 My boys each take a backpack and a carry-on suitcase.
 In their backpacks they keep their phone, headphones, chargers, hoodie, playing cards, reusable water bottle, sunglasses, toiletry bags, glasses/contacts and solution, neck pillows and sleep masks if we have a long flight, a quart size bag full of snacks (granola bars, trail mix, fig bars), hats, book, outlet converter if needed, tissues, sunscreen, and any medication they may need.
 Their suitcase has everything else in it: clothes, shoes, snorkel masks, etc. If it doesn't fit, we don't take it.

 I also bring along the car charger (if we are renting a car).
 Most times you will be using your phone to navigate, take photos, search online and the last thing you want is for it to go dead.
 Mine has a dual prong so two can charge if needed.
 It doesn't take up a lot of space and so worth taking.
 You can take a mount for your phone too, but we usually don't.
-Most updated cars do have a USB port, but it's usually only one.
+Most updated cars do have a port, but it's usually just one.

 TRAVEL DAY